 1. Clean that grout

 One of the first things that make a bathroom look tired is dirty grout.
 But it’s also easy to fix.
 If you have white grout and it’s gone all dirty and grey, you can buy a grout whitener and have it looking super white in no time.
 If you have coloured grout, you can sometimes get coloured grout restorers but colour matching could be a problem.
 Instead, what I’ve recently done is got a good grout cleaning brush and it’s really spruced up my dark grey grout.
+If you do nothing else on this list, this one tip will make a big difference and will go a long way to make an old bathroom feel new.

 2. Update those tiles (without re-tiling)